MattRangel/stremio-open-addon-manager/README.md

 Adds a button to your addons page that copies your auth key and opens the community Stremio addon manager site.

 ## How to Install
-Firefox & Chrom Extensions - Comming Soon [UserScript](https://github.com/MattRangel/stremio-open-addon-manager/releases)
+Firefox & Chrome Extensions - Comming Soon [UserScript](https://github.com/MattRangel/stremio-open-addon-manager/releases)

 ## Previews